 Paolo Andreucci is an Italian rally veteran and one of the best Italian rally drivers in recent years.
-He won the Italian Rally Championship ten times between 2001 and 2017.
+He won the Italian Rally Championship eleven times between 2001 and 2018.

 Since 2001, his navigator is Anna Andreussi, who became his wife in a meantime.
 They form one of the most popular pairs in the European rallying, widely known as UcciUssi.

 Born in April 1965, Paolo Andreucci started his rally career in the later 1980s.
 He competed in a Renault 5 Turbo and Fiat Uno Turbo before switching to Lancia Delta Integrale in 1989.